peyopeev0206/Configure-docker-as-a-server-for-phpStorm/README.md

-# Configure docker as a server for phpStorm with xDebug and php7.2
+# Configure docker as a server for phpStorm with xDebug, php7.2 and mySQL
 ---

 In this tutorial you will see how to set docker as a server for phpStorm and for debugging to use xDebug.

+Also we will configure mySQL

 The OS that i'm using is macOS High Sierra v 10.13.3